ealush/vest/packages/vest/docs/cross_field_validations.md

 });
 ```

-### Use any to run use different conditions in the same test
+### Use any to use different conditions in the same test

 You could also use any within your test, if you have a joined test for both scenarios.
 This means that you have to return a boolean from your tests.